Spelling Tutor Trial Results

 The primary research question was to identify the impact of Spelling Tutor intervention on the spelling ability of individual pupils over a 3-month intervention period.
-Pupils selected for the intervention start receiving the intervention after the Easter break.
+Pupils selected for the intervention started receiving the intervention after the Easter break.
 Their spelling age was assessed at the start of the trial.
-Pupils' literacy skills were measured by performance on the Vernon Spelling Test.
+Pupils' spelling was measured using the Vernon Spelling Test.

 The process evaluation explored the implementation and impact of the intervention.

-This was a multicentre trial within schools in England.
-The trial was designed to involve 7 schools, 2 of which were KS3.
-The trial was introduced to the school by the SENCO who worked with teaching staff to explain how Spelling Tutor worked and to set up the pupils on the system.
-Initially 100 pupils were registered to play Spelling Tutor.
+This was a multicentre trial within mainstream schools in England.
+The trial involved 4 primary schools and 3 secondary schools.
+The SENCO worked with teaching staff to explain Spelling Tutor, and to set up the pupils in the program.

 - A spelling age at least 12 months behind their chronological age